-We asked our readers to share with us their favorite memories of their fathers for Father’s Day.
+We asked our readers and social media fans to share with us their favorite memories of their fathers for Father’s Day.
 We were so moved by all the wonderful stories—they made us laugh, cry, and smile with joy.
 Thank you to everyone for sharing your beautiful tributes to the dads in your lives—present and past.

 Readers’ Memories of Their Fathers

 My Grandfather was like my dad when I was growing up.
 He would always make up little songs for us to sing together, then he would get the recording stuff out and interview me and I would sing the songs.
 He would then dub a huge audience applause onto the tapes after I would sing.
 He is absolutely the most wonderful man in the world.
 I now have the pleasure of being his caregiver after all those years of him being mine.

 – Sarah W.